golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 The most important distinction in basically every piece of payment-related activity, both when you consider transactions between the network's nodes but also when talking about getting funds in and out of Golem is whether you're using the regular ERC-20 token directly on the Ethereum blockchain or whether you're using Polygon.

-While direct, on-chain transactions using ERC-20-based tokens have long become the daily bread for the Ethereum mainnet and constitute a significant part of more than a million transactions passing through the chain each day, the ETH's price and the average gas prices make it almost completely useless as a means of exchange in Golem where the values paid will usually be orders of magnitude smaller than the transaction fees.
+While direct, on-chain transactions using ERC-20-based tokens have long become the daily bread for the Ethereum and constitute a significant part of more than a million transactions passing through the chain each day, the ETH's price and the average gas prices make it almost completely useless as a means of exchange in Golem where the values paid will usually be orders of magnitude smaller than the transaction fees.

-Of course, if you're willing to accept that disproportion, you may continue to use the Ethereum mainnet payments but for the majority of Golem node users, **Polygon** will be the main platform both when paying for tasks and receiving payments for their execution.
+Of course, if you're willing to accept that disproportion, you may continue to use the Ethereum payments but for the majority of Golem node users, **Polygon** will be the main platform both when paying for tasks and receiving payments for their execution.

 For more information regarding Layer 2 and Polygon, please refer to our introduction to [Layer 2 payments](/docs/golem/payments/layer-2-payments):